 Sandbox

-Sandbox makes testing energy apps simple and effective by providing access to virtual assets of any kind.
-This guide will help you understand Sandbox’s core features, its functionality, and how to use it to simulate real-world scenarios during application development.
+Sandbox makes testing energy apps simple and effective by providing instant access to virtual devices of any kind.
+This guide explains Sandbox’s core features and how to use it to simulate real-world scenarios during application development.

 Copy linkWhat is Sandbox?